BigsmokeLondon/Resource2Go/Readme.md

-# Resource2Go 2.0.0 CLN - Installation Guide
+# Resource2Go 2.0.0 CLN - Installation Guide.

 This release is split into multiple parts for easier upload.
 Follow the steps below to extract and install.